mixodus/go-rest-test/README.md

   - Create new database, and feel free to name the database.
   - Restore or Import  `go_test.sql` /  `go_test.backup` to your new database.

   We need to import DB for the Banks data.
-I only give two row of Banks, if you need more than it you can manually inject new row of Banks.
+I only give two row of Banks, if you need more than that you can manually inject new row of Banks.

 * Setup `.env` file
   Change it to your database information.